ibm-cloud-docs/hpc-ibm-spectrumlsf/web-services-config-lsfclients.md

     test@abc-MacBook-Pro WebService_Certs %
     ```

 8. Log in to the LSF cluster using HTTPS on port 8448.
+Port 8448 is the default secure port for LSF Web Services, ensuring all client-to-cluster communication is encrypted and isolated from other LSF services.

     ```pre
     test@abc-MacBook-Pro bin % lsf cluster logon --username lsfadmin --url https://localhost:8448